Often people say to me something like—

 But, that’s not the case for all of us, and there’s still some very powerful nuances in this step.

 With this process, there is no end-point.
-You simply keep iterating, doing what you want! (again, success isn’t just the destination, but loving this journey)
+You simply keep iterating your path to success, doing what you want! (again, success isn’t just the destination, but loving this journey)

 5. Getting Skills